 Incineration and autoclaving are the two primary methods to deal with biohazardous waste once people disposed them in properly-labeled medical waste packaging.
 The next step depends on the waste itself when a licensed hauler retrieves the materials.

 Incineration is essentially the burning of medical waste in a controlled manner and in a dedicated incinerator.
 Incineration reduces what goes into landfills, the waste is completely sterilized, the volume is reduced, and is kept out of the physical environment.

 Medical Waste Autoclaving

 The process uses moist heat to sterilize various medical wastes from medical instruments, applicators, and other items that contain microorganisms.
 Autoclaving is a much different process.
 During the sterilizing process, steam is continuously entering the autoclave to thoroughly kill all dangerous microorganisms.
 Autoclaving still has limitations.
 It does not take care of hazardous materials like chemical waste and pharmaceutical waste.

-Licensed medical waste haulers collect medical waste.
-As this waste disposal is closely monitored and regulated in most states.
 Before the specialists recycle or thrown the wastes away, it must be treated and rendered harmless.
 Our organization takes care of your disposal to mitigate risk, maintain compliance, and keep communities safe.
 You can trust Glycon for all you medical waste disposal in Glendale and all of SoCal areas.
 Contact us today!